MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 ### Enable Welcome tab

 The Welcome tab was an experiment starting with Microsoft Edge version 89.
-It is a regular feature as of version 94.
+It's a regular feature as of version 94.

 This experiment replaces the **What's New** tool with the new **Welcome** tool.
 It displays a refreshed design for the following content.